 Forced Choice Questions, Behavioral Descriptions, and Reflection

+Someone with selective mutism has a better chance at being successful with forced-choice questions.
+A forced-choice question offers 2 or 3 choices.
 For example: “Do you want to play outside or inside?”
-The person with SM may point outside.
+The person with selective mutism may point outside.
 The other person responds with a behavioral description: “I see you pointing outside.
 Thank you for letting me know…Do you want to ride bikes, draw with chalk, or do something different?”
-The person with SM may point to the basketball.
+The person with selective mutism may point to the basketball.
 The other person responds with a behavioral description: “I see you pointing to the basketball.
 Thank you for letting me know.
 Let’s play basketball!”

-“Do you want to play outside or inside?”
-The person with SM responds, “Outside.”
-The other person responds by PCIT’s reflection technique: “Outside.
+If the person with SM is farther along in treatment, it may look something like this: “Do you want to play outside or inside?”
+The person with selective mutism responds, “Outside.”
+The other person responds: “Outside.
 Thank you for telling me…Do you want to ride bikes, draw with chalk, or do something different?”
-The person with SM responds, “Something different, basketball.”
+The person with selective mutism responds, “Something different, basketball.”
 The other person responds by reflecting, “Something different.
 Let’s play basketball.
 Thank you for telling me.”

 School Services

-Most children with SM will remain in their general education environment with typically developing peers, which is usually for the best.
+Most children with selective mutism will remain in their general education environment with typically developing peers, which is usually for the best.
 However, they can still obtain special-education services to help them succeed, such as counseling/social work, in addition to resource services and accommodations and antecedent management in the classroom to help reduce their anxiety and increase verbal output.

-Therefore, it’s recommended to solidify special-education services for a child with SM under a 504 Plan or with an Individualized Education Plan (IEP) under the “other health impairment” (OHI) or “emotional disorder” (ED) category.
+It is recommended to solidify special-education services for a child with SM under a 504 Plan or with an Individualized Education Plan (IEP) under the “other health impairment” (OHI) or “emotional disorder” (ED) category.

 - Process time/wait time